Surviving the Retail Rush

 Thanks to attention by the media, we are all aware that brick and mortar stores see an immense increase in traffic on Black Friday in the United States.
 Online retailers also see a dramatic upswing in sales the following Monday.
 This time between Thanksgiving and Christmas can mean a steady stream of shoppers.
 However, holidays aren't necessarily the only busy time for certain types of retailers.

 When students head back to school, your local office supply retailers probably face a flood of customers.
 College bookstores operate with a retail rush two to four times each year.
 Sporting goods stores may experience an influx of sales after a huge ball game.
 No matter what segment of retail your business may be classified, we all have periods of peak sales.

-Although your store's peak period may be called something specific, any retail rush is the period of time when retailers are struck with a higher than the average number of customers and sales.
+Although your store's peak period may be called something specific, any retail rush is the period of time when retailers are struck with a higher-than-average number of customers and sales.
 For some retailers, it can be quite stressful.
 For the unprepared, it can be downright disastrous.
 Before you experience your next retail rush, use the following tips to maximize composure and minimize headaches.

-Make sure the store has plenty of bags, gift wrap, cash register tape, ribbons/ink, gift certificates and all the necessary office supplies.
+Make sure the store has plenty of bags, gift wrap, cash register tape, gift certificates, and all the necessary office supplies.
 Examine inventory levels.
-Review the open-to-buy plan, inspect the store's budget and reorder any impulse items and other top sellers to capitalize on the extra exposure.
+Review the open-to-buy plan, inspect the store's budget, and reorder any impulse items and other top sellers to capitalize on the extra exposure.
 Check the currency in the cash registers and determine how much petty cash you should keep on hand.